-There are some methods available in the literature for choosing the hyperparameters of the beta as prior.
-Chaloner et al. (1983) proposed a method for choosing the hyperparameters of the beta distribution in $[0,1]$ as a prior distribution for the probability of success in each Bernoulli trial.
-Duran and Booker (1988) propose the percentile method.
+Many methods for choosing the hyperparameters in beta priors are available in the literature.
+Chaloner et al. (1983) proposed a method for choosing the hyperparameters based on the probability of success in Bernoulli trials.
+Duran and Booker (1988) used a percentile method.
 For $k \in [-m, m]$ and $p \in (0,1) $ fixed, $a$ is chosen so that $P(\theta \leq k)=p$, i.e,

-Thus, the choice of $a$ is made by determining the probability of occurrence of a particular event $\{\theta \leq k \}$.
-This procedure is interesting because of the greater facility of subjective determination of a $p$ probability, that is, it is simpler to cognitively assign a probability to a certain event than to directly assign a value to the parameter of a probability distribution.
-In this work, however, we consider the choice of $a$ according to the desired shrinkage level to be applied in the empirical coefficients.
-As explained along the paper, this shrinkage level increases as $a$ increases, once beta distribution becomes more concentrated around zero.
+Thus, the choice of $a$ is made by determining the probability of occurrence of the event $\{\theta \leq k \}$.
+This procedure is interesting because it uses subjective determination of probability, that is, it is cognitively simpler to assign a probability to a certain event than to directly assign a value to the hyperparameter.
+In this work, however, we choose $a$ according to the desired shrinkage level of the empirical coefficients.
+As discussed in the paper, the shrinkage level increases as $a$ increases, since corresponding beta prior becomes more concentrated around zero.

-Another possibility is to consider the hyperparameter $a$ to be level dependent, i.e, $a = a(j)$.
-However, since we are interested in studying the impact of a fixed choice of $a$ in denoising, we consider just fixed values of $a$ in the simulations and applications.
+Another possibility which adds to adaptivity is to consider the hyperparameter $a$ as level dependent, i.e, $a = a(j)$.
+However, we achieve adaptivity by a level-dependednt parameter $\alpha(j)$ which is a weight of point mass at zero in a contamination prior, and we resort to a fixed choice of $a$ in simulations and applications.

-\section{Simulation studies}
+\section{Simulation Studies}